 - Global perspective, Interdisciplinary perspective, Lifelong learning, Communication,

 - Learning Outcomes

-- Outline the history of disabled people, focusing on how people have been perceived, constructed and treated by society and how disabled groups have responded
+- Outline the history of disabled people, focusing on how people have been perceived, constructed and treated by society and how disabled individuals and self-advocacy groups have responded

 - Discuss the experiences of disabled people and the understandings and practices that have developed in support of individual learning characteristics and rights